rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 *Nginx* is a web server designed to be fast, efficient, and compatible with just about anything you can imagine.
 I personally use it a fair bit and—once you get the hang of it—it’s actually pretty easy to set up and configure.
 To that end, I've written this beginner's guide.

-Here’s a short rundown of the ways Nginx stands out:
+Here’s a short rundown of the ways Nginx stands out/features it has:

 * A basic web server (one would hope)
 * A reverse proxy for directing traffic to multiple sites